How it works.

 You simply feed in coil after coil.
 As many as you want, in any length you want.
 Unlike other tools, you are not limited to one length coil; and you don't have to take half the tool apart between coils.

 • No vibrations

-Connecting a drill directly to the cutting shaft transfers any vibration from the drill directly to the blade, causing issues.
+Connecting a drill directly to the cutting shaft transfers any vibration or wobble from the drill directly to the blade, causing issues.
 We solved that using a custom flexible power coupler to attach the drill to the blade.
 This powers the cutting blade without transferring any vibrations from the drill.

 • Cordless cutting

 Hook up a cordless drill and cut rings anywhere you want!
 At shows, craft fairs, clubs, demonstrations, think of the possibilities.
 People love seeing stuff being made.
 (Note: The speed controller does not work with cordless drills.)